BICYCLE HOLIDAYS and races abroad ARE AMAZING…

 Are you covered?

-If you’ve double checked and have the cover you need, there’s no reason to swap.
+If you’ve double-checked your policy and you have the cover you need, there’s no reason to swap.
 We hope you have a brilliant time.

-Our short-term and annual multi-trip policies come with all the benefits you’d expect from travel insurance, including coverage for trip cancellation, repatriation and medical expenses.
+Our short-term and annual multi-trip cycle travel insurance policies come with all the benefits you’d expect from travel insurance, including cover for trip cancellation, repatriation and medical expenses.
 Plus, you get cycle-specific perks like race fee cancellation, emergency cycle hire and public liability included as standard.

-The HSBC policy was accessed and all information verified as correct on 21/06/19
+The HSBC policy was accessed and all information was verified as correct on 10/05/2022